nguyenvukhang/kitty/docs/graphics-protocol.rst

 alpha-blending and text over graphics.

 .. image:: https://user-images.githubusercontent.com/1308621/31647475-1188ab66-b326-11e7-8d26-24b937f1c3e8.png
-    :alt: Demo of graphics rendering in kitty
+    :alt: Demo of graphics rendering in alatty
     :align: center

-Some programs and libraries that use the kitty graphics protocol:
+Some programs and libraries that use the alatty graphics protocol:

 * `termpdf.py <https://github.com/dsanson/termpdf.py>`_ - a terminal PDF/DJVU/CBR viewer
 * `ranger <https://github.com/ranger/ranger>`_ - a terminal file manager, with image previews
-* :doc:`kitty-diff <kittens/diff>` - a side-by-side terminal diff program with support for images
+* :doc:`alatty-diff <kittens/diff>` - a side-by-side terminal diff program with support for images
 * `tpix <https://github.com/jesvedberg/tpix>`_ - a statically compiled binary that can be used to display images and easily installed on remote servers without root access
 * `mpv <https://github.com/mpv-player/mpv/commit/874e28f4a41a916bb567a882063dd2589e9234e1>`_ - A video player that can play videos in the terminal
 * `pixcat <https://github.com/mirukana/pixcat>`_ - a third party CLI and python library that wraps the graphics protocol